andrew-weisman/streamlit-dataframe-editor/README.md

 The only atypical dependency of this package is [st-pages](https://github.com/blackary/st_pages), which is needed to obtain the current page name.

 Alternatively, the package [streamlit-javascript](https://github.com/thunderbug1/streamlit-javascript) could be used to obtain the current page name, but this package seems to cause the Streamlit script to run twice, whereas `st-pages` does not.

-## TODO

-* Post on Streamlit Community and link to [previous post](https://discuss.streamlit.io/t/simultaneous-multipage-widget-state-persistence-data-editors-with-identical-contents-and-multiprocessing-capability/52554)
-* Add code from that post to this repository?
-* Turn into a package?